DelroyGayle/KoolAIChess/README.md

 Nonetheless, for more information please see the following Wikipedia articles: [minimax](https://en.wikipedia.org/wiki/Minimax) and [negamax](https://en.wikipedia.org/wiki/Negamax).

 ## Limitations
-* When it comes to Pawn Promotion, *Kool AI* solely promotes its Pawns to Queens.<br>Nonetheless, the Player is given the option to promote the White's Pawn to another piece besides Queen.
+* When it comes to Pawn Promotion, *Kool AI* solely promotes its Pawns to Queens.<br>Nonetheless, the Player is given the option to promote a White Pawn to another piece besides Queen.
 * The program is not *smart enough* to determine whether a game is [Stalemate](https://en.wikipedia.org/wiki/Stalemate) or a [Draw](https://en.wikipedia.org/wiki/Draw_(chess));<br>so it relies on the Player to end the game by *entering 'r' to resign*.<br>*Kool AI* will designate such an ending as a Draw i.e. *1/2-1/2*.
 * Unfortunately, this program is slow.
 Sometimes, it takes over 20 seconds for *Kool AI* to respond with its move!
 * To speed up this process, the constant **MAXLEVEL which is currently equal to 5**, can be lowered to 4 or 3.<br>This will indeed quicken the Computer's response, however, it will play a *dumber* game!